 What are common pitfalls in lease agreements?

 Common pitfalls include unclear terms, hidden fees, and vague definitions of phrases like “normal wear and tear.”
-These issues can lead to misunderstandings or surprises, so thorough lease review is essential to ensure transparency and avoid disputes.
+These issues can lead to misunderstandings or surprises, so a thorough lease review is essential to ensure transparency and avoid disputes.

 How do fixed-term and month-to-month leases differ?